invertedv/testGo/docs/gomFile.md

 The keys below are required for building data.

 - strats1: \<field list\><br>
-These are the fields to stratify on for the first pass (which selects loans and as-of dates).
+the fields to stratify on for the first pass.
+If you wish to conduct random sampling rather than stratified sampling, specify strats1 as "noGroups".
 - sampleSize1: \<int\><br>
-The target sample size for pass 1;
+the target sample size for pass 1;
 - where1: \<clause\><br>
 a "where" clause to restrict the selection.
 - pass1Strat: \<table name\><br>
-is the name of ClickHouse table to create with the stratification summary.
+the name of ClickHouse table to create with the stratification summary.
 - pass1Sample: \<table name\><br>
-is the name of the ClickHouse table to create with the sampled loans.
+the name of the ClickHouse table to create with the sampled loans.
 <br><br>
 - strats2: \<field list\><br>
-is a comma-separated list of the fields to stratify on for the second pass (which selects loans and as-of dates).
+a comma-separated list of the fields to stratify on for the second pass If you wish to conduct random sampling rather than stratified sampling, specify strats2 as "noGroups".
 - sampleSize2: \<int\><br>
-is the target sample size for pass 2;
+the target sample size for pass 2;
 - where2: \<clause\><br>
-is a "where" clause to restrict the selection.
+a "where" clause to restrict the selection.
 - pass2Strat: \<table name\><br>
 is the name of ClickHouse table to create with the stratification summary.
 - pass2Sample: \<table name\><br>
-is the name of the ClickHouse table to create with the sampled loans.
+the name of the ClickHouse table to create with the sampled loans.
 <br><br>
 - mtgDb: \<table name\><br>
-is the ClickHouse table that has the loan-level detail.
+the ClickHouse table that has the loan-level detail.
 - mtgFields: \<name\><br>
 The value here is a keyword.
 Currently, valid values are "fannie" and "freddie".
 These refer to values specified within goMortgage.
 This is how goMortgage knows what fields to expect in the table.
-See 'Adding Sources' for details on adding a source.
+See [Bring Your Own Data]({{ site.baseurl }}/BYOD.html) for details on adding a source.
 - econDb:\<table name\><br>
-is the ClickHouse table that has the economic data.
+the ClickHouse table that has the economic data.
 - econFields: \<field\><br>
-is the geo field that is the join field between the mortgage data and the economic data (*e.g.* zip).
+the geo field that is the join field between the mortgage data and the economic data (*e.g.* zip).
 <br><br>
 - outputTable: \<ClickHouse table\><br>
-is the name of the ClickHouse table to create with the modeling sample.
+the name of the ClickHouse table to create with the modeling sample.

 ***Notes***<br>
 You can stratify on any field, including the target field.
 However, not all fields